Santorini

 Andronis Boutique Hotel

 L'Andronis Boutique Hotel occupies a string of restored troglodyte houses on the northern edge of Oía, where the cliff plunges 300 metres into the caldera.
 We slept in a suite carved into the pumice stone, hand-limed walls, bed facing the Aegean Sea.
 The infinity pool follows the natural curve of the rock, water heated from April to October.
 The restaurant serves contemporary Cycladic cuisine (catch of the day, Santorini tomatoes, fava), tables set on three cascading terraces.
-From 1 156 € per night, rate justified by the view and intimacy (only 24 rooms).
+From 1 156 € the night, rate justified by the view and intimacy (only 24 rooms).
 Service is discreet, never intrusive.
 Our verdict: one of the best addresses for a stay for two on the island, far from the tumult of Fira ✨

 What makes this hotel unique